VCityTeam/3DUSE/doc/ADE/DocumentADE/documentADE.md

 - What's the precise definition of a referring date?
 - Shouldn't there be many referring dates for a particular city object in a document?
 - Do we require any other attributes to describe a reference?
 What is the purpose of the reference?
 Is it an imaginary project or date?
+- Should Reference or Document have attributes like address like core:AbstractBuilding?
+- Do we need a separate attribute publicationDate (use creationDate instead?)

 ## Evolution of Document ADE
 ### First proposition